 According to a 2013 study from MarketsandMarkets, more than 13 percent of companies already have cloud analytics and BI solutions, and adoption is expected to reach 50 percent by 2018 across the globe.
 Cloud analytics is offered through different delivery models such as private, public, hybrid and community clouds.
 So how do you decide which delivery model is right for your organization?

 Why consider cloud analytics at all?

-Promoters of cloud BI argue these solutions are much more flexible than traditional IT systems and considerably reduce the deployment time, with less storage space and high processing capacity.
+Promoters of cloud business intelligence argue these solutions are much more flexible than traditional IT systems and considerably reduce the deployment time, with less storage space and high processing capacity.
 Additional benefits to consider include: